 For ages 4 and under, preschool ballet is great for enhancing fine-motor skills, balance and spacial awareness.
-As well as being a great place to meet new friends and create and inspire along the way.
+As well as being a great place to meet new friends and use our imagination along the way.

 For ages 5 - 6, Pre-Primary in Dance is a great level designed to make ballet and music fun.
 Examinations are offered at this level in a Class Award format.

 For ages 6 - 7, Primary is an extension from Pre-Primary.
 Adding more complex technical and musical elements.
 Examinations are offered in a formal and class award format.

 These grades are great for building on basic technique and all work is progressive so great for refining previously learnt skills.
 Character dance is introduced originating from many different countries and is a fun addition to syllabus work.

 The vocational examinations are for dancers looking for the next step in their dancing careers.
 A minimum of 3 - 4 hours training a week is required for these level exams.
 Pointe work is introduced.

 Alongside all ballet grades Progressing Ballet Technique (PBT) is incorporated.

 "Progressing Ballet Technique is an innovative program developed by Marie Walton-Mahon for students to understand the depth of training muscle memory in achieving their personal best in classical ballet."

 We provide quality jazz dance training with the APDA (Asia Pacific Dance Association) syllabi.